Local Broadband Providers & Coverage Maps

 If you’re a business, most providers have a special business sales unit to service you.
 Ask for the local representative when you call their main numbers as you will get better service from a representative that knows your area.

 The State of California conducts regular surveys of providers to build a broadband coverage map.
 There is a lot of debate in the community on the accuracy of these maps.
 As discussed under The Challenge, it is difficult for a provider to describe the larger general area they cover and then to accurately take out all the individual “pockets” that they can’t reach.
 This leaves the map with a more positive depiction of local broadband coverage than is reality.
-The best thing to do is to contact all the providers in your area and find out which ones can actually service your location, then at what speeds and for what costs.
+The best thing to do is to contact all the providers in your area and find out which ones can actually service your location, and at what speed and cost.

 Multiple Provider Options